suryapa1/agents-ai/labs.md

 ![Replaced text](./images/aa27.png?raw=true "Replaced text")

-6. Next, we'll change each *task definition* to reflect which agent should own it.
+7. Next, we'll change each *task definition* to reflect which agent should own it.
 The places to make the change are in the task definitions in the lines that start with "*agent=*".
 Just edit each one as needed per the mapping in the table below.
+The screenshot below the mappings shows what the changed code should look like.

 | **Task** | *Agent* |
 | :--------- | :-------- |